pvarki/Docusaurus-docs/src/decks/en/android/deployapp/02-admin-addusers.md

   screenshot="/img/enroll-acceptlink-2.png",
   alt="",
   top="8%", left="7.5%", width="85%", height="84%",
-  caption="If the users are remote - tell them to copy & paste & send their Approval Link to you. with your preferred comms.
+  caption="If the users are remote - tell them to copy & paste & send their Approval Link to you with your preferred comms.
 Then just tap that link."
 )

 ---